Dropbox Developer Platform

 Engineers who design, build, and maintain APIs.

 Engineers have established a basic framework and built three CI applications, Changes, Athena, and Flakes with basic UI representations.
-I started with identifying a high level engineering workflow across those touchpoints.
+I identified the engineering workflow across those touchpoints.

 User feedback

-Users viewed the existing framework as a significant improvement but complained that the UX was poor.
+Users utilized the existing framework but complained that the UX was poor.
 It took them a long time to find a test information and switching between the apps was cumbersome.

 Challenge